-By the time you add up transportation, lodging, and meals, the best family vacation spots in the U.S. can get pretty expensive.
-And if you have a large family, need to fly somewhere with the kids, or rely on restaurants for meals, even modest family vacation ideas can start to feel financially overwhelming.
-But when you make a good plan and stick to it, cheap family vacations to some of the most popular tourist attractions in the country aren’t just doable—they can actually be among the best family vacations you’ll ever have.
+When you add up transportation, lodging, and meals, the most popular family vacation spots around the U.S. can get expensive fast.
+If you have a large family or rely on restaurants for meals, even modest trips can start to feel financially overwhelming.
+But the good news is cheap family vacations aren’t just doable—they can actually be among the best family vacation ideas you’ll ever have.

-With the right combination of free activities, advance planning, and strategic frugality, cheap family vacations don’t have to mean boring family vacations.
-Here are this year’s top budget-friendly family vacation destinations that deliver the maximum bang for your vacation buck.
+By taking advantage of free activities, advance planning, and strategic frugality, cheap family vacations don’t have to mean boring family vacations.
+Here are my picks for the top budget-friendly family vacation destinations in the U.S.A. that deliver the maximum value for your vacation buck.

 South Dakota’s first and largest state park, Custer State Park, is a 71,000-acre wildlife preserve known for its free-ranging bison herd, buffalo safari jeep tours, and buffalo round-ups.
-Built for road trips, it boasts a number of scenic drives where you can take in the Black Hills scenery and additional wildlife like bighorn sheep, elk, mountain goats, pronghorns, deer, prairie dogs, and perhaps even a mountain lion.
+As if custom built for family road trips, it boasts a number of scenic drives where you can take in the Black Hills scenery and additional wildlife like bighorn sheep, elk, mountain goats, pronghorns, deer, prairie dogs, and perhaps even a mountain lion.

 The park’s 18-mile Wildlife Loop State Scenic Byway is a prime viewing route for the wildlife that lives among its pine-covered hills, rolling prairies, and red-walled canyons.
 Another way to spot animals is taking a two-hour Buffalo Safari Jeep Tour to not only view the wildlife up close in their natural habitat, but also learn about the animals and park history from a guide.

-Conveniently, Custer State Park is located just east of the city of Custer, and it’s not far from other budget-friendly family vacation spots like Mt.
+With low- and no-budget activities such as camping, hiking along the numerous trails, swimming in the park’s five lakes, boating, fishing, horseback riding, and even watching performances in the Black Hills Playhouse, there’s something for everyone on a budget in Custer State Park.
+Conveniently, it’s located just east of the city of Custer, and it’s not far from other budget-friendly family vacation spots like Mt.
 Rushmore and Badlands National Park.
-You can easily explore all three in a single family trip.
+You can easily explore all three in one affordable family trip in 2024.

 The nearly century-old State Game Lodge was the “Summer White House” for President Calvin Coolidge and the First Lady for three months in 1927.
 The State Game Lodge has a variety of national park lodge-like accommodations, from historic guest rooms in the main lodge to more modern hotel rooms and luxury cabins.
 In addition to accommodations, the State Game Lodge serves as the departure point for the Buffalo Safari Jeep Tours.